Amsterdam/amsterdam-app-frontend/README-sentry.md

 The `useSentry` hook returns the functions `captureSentryBreadcrumb` and `sendSentryErrorLog`.

 - `captureSentryBreadcrumb`: add an item to the breadcrumb trail.
-This contains a history of user interactions, requests etc. to which we can add custom "crumbs" using this function.
+This contains a history of user interactions, requests etc. to which we can add custom "crumbs" using this function (the name of which is defined in the `BreadcrumbCategory` enum).
 - `sendSentryErrorLog`: log an error manually; to be used in (e.g.) catch statements.

 ### ErrorBoundary